iizdebski/payroll/README.md

 # payroll
 Building REST services with Spring.
-In accordance with SpringBoot tutorial Building REST services with Spring.
+In accordance with SpringBoot tutorial: "Building REST services with Spring".